Yankees vs. Angels Prediction

 Yankees vs. Angels MLB Betting Trends

-The total has gone over in 2 of the last 5 home games for the Phillies.
+The total has gone under in 4 of the last 5 home games for the Angels.

 Yankees vs. Angels MLB BETTING PREDICTION